 This section describes how MySQL relates to the ANSI/ISO SQL standards.
 MySQL Server has many extensions to the SQL standard, and here you can find out what they are and how to use them.
 You can also find information about functionality missing from MySQL Server, and how to work around some of the differences.

 The SQL standard has been evolving since 1986 and several versions exist.
-In this manual, “SQL-92” refers to the standard released in 1992, “SQL:1999” refers to the standard released in 1999, “SQL:2003” refers to the standard released in 2003, and “SQL:2008” refers to the most recent version of the standard, released in 2008.
+In this manual, “SQL-92” refers to the standard released in 1992.
+“SQL:1999”, “SQL:2003”, “SQL:2008”, and “SQL:2011” refer to the versions of the standard released in the corresponding years, with the last being the most recent version.
 We use the phrase “the SQL standard” or “standard SQL” to mean the current version of the SQL Standard at any time.

 One of our main goals with the product is to continue to work